RicardoFariaSilva/Junior_Software_Engineer_Test/README.md

 One of my major difficulties are in html and css.
 So I had to change what a planned with mockups and follow what the tutorial was suggesting.
 This is a point where I need to improve.

 All listing and showing screens were done, lefting only the pages where dogs, clients and walkers can be created.

+### Day 6
+The POST method were implemented in all services and all create screens were done.

+I coded less than since I started on this day, but It was the hardest.
+I faced some problems communicating with the API because I didn't know how to pass the data properly.
+In the beginning I was trying to send it like raw JSON, but I only was getting 402 response.
+So I changed it to form-data and got it the way.
+I spent some time in this and it was a huge experience in Angular, since I had to search a lot of tutorials and documentations.
+To help solve this problem it was need to remove require('model') in all controllers in the backend.
+I pretend to deploy the frontend app in Heroku like I did with backend.
 ## How to run
 Instructions of how to run and use the application.
 ```